-As IPD seats are limited, those interested in participating should contact Courtney Blankenship at firstname.lastname@example.org.
+Those interested in participating should contact Caitlin Hopper at email@example.com.
 There is no limit on the number of participants from any one school.
 In publishing the newspaper, IPD delegates use computers to write articles, design the paper, and publish.
 Knowledge of computers is helpful but not necessary.
-Since there are some additional expenses to produce this program, there is a $25.00 per delegate fee for students interested in being a part of IPD.
+Since there are some additional expenses to produce this program, there is a $35.00 per delegate fee for students interested in being a part of IPD.

-If you are interested in being on part of staff as an assistant director or co-director of IPD, email a cover letter to firstname.lastname@example.org!
+If you are interested in being on part of staff as an assistant director or co-director of IPD, email a cover letter to our Under-Secretary-General of Operations Chase Mitchell at firstname.lastname@example.org!